This page provides an overview of how to implement a Neural Networks API (NNAPI)

 Quantized: off-by-one (except for

-mobilenet_quantized, which is off-by-two)
+mobilenet_quantized, which is off-by-three)

 Boolean: exact match